doctea/drum2musocv/README.md

  - Shadow triggers with MIDI to trigger Bitbox.  output options - global/per track - muso/bitbox/both.  always/random/alternate/pattern (+euclidian)?  add this to fire_trigger & douse_trigger?
 	- more broadly this is turning into a need to have more of a structure for outputs, for sending to host/midi over multiple channels and can be turned on and off easily
-	- done: basic shadow of triggers+envelopes on the default bitbox pad trigger notes, sending on channel 11
 	- Allow to configure the octave-shifted melody/pad outputs on Channel 3:
 		- configuration of octave shift
 		- option to arpeggiate on None / Channel 2 / Channel 3 / Both